shadow-fist/ETS0351-15/README.md

 str.join()
 The .join() method joins elements of an iterable (like a list) into a single string using a specified separator.

+str.isalpha()
+This method checks if all characters in the string are alphabetic (letters) and there are no numbers or special characters.
+If the string contains only letters, it returns True; otherwise, it returns False.

+str.isalnum()
+This method returns True if all characters in the string are alphanumeric (i.e., only letters and numbers).
+If the string contains spaces, symbols, or is empty, it returns False.

+isdigit()  is an example of string methods used in python and it Checks if the string consists of only digits or not.
+Its output is boolean

+str.isspace()
+This method returns True if the string only contains whitespace characters (spaces, tabs, newlines).
+If the string has any non-space characters, it returns False.